ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 [https://pyrealm.readthedocs.io/en/develop/pmodel.html](https://pyrealm.readthedocs.io/en/develop/pmodel.html)

-This has been configured to build commits to the `main` branch, which should generate version specific sets of documentation.
+This has been configured to automatically build commits to the `main` branch, which should generate version specific sets of documentation.

 ### Referencing

 The documentation uses the `sphinxcontrib-bibtex` package to support citations.
 This uses Latex like citation keys in the documentation to insert references and build a bibliography.
+The `sphinx` configuration in `docs/source/conf.py` provides a custom Author/Year citation style.
 The reference library in `source/refs.bib` needs to be kept up to date with the literature for the project.
-The `sphinx_astrorefs` package is used to provide an Author Date style citation format.

 ## Release process